 First Wednesday of the month | 4pm CT | Virtual on Zoom

-On Wednesday, Dec.
-6th at 4:00pm CDT on Zoom, join us for a live panel with professionals in cybersecurity, IT, and other technology-focused careers to learn more about how they got to this point in their careers and what it’s like to work in the cybersecurity and technology industries.
+On Wednesday, Feb.
+7th at 4:00pm CT on Zoom, join us for a live panel with professionals in law and advocacy-related fields to learn more about how they got to this point in their careers and what it’s like to work in the legal profession.

 Career Club is now open to disabled students in middle school, high school, and college, and trade/tech school interested in learning about potential career paths.

 Leadership skills empowering you to do well at work and in life.
 Register at the link.
 See you there!